ben4561/js-html-snake/README.md

-# js-html-snake
+# Classic Snake created in JS and HTML
-A version of Classic Snake in JS and HTML
+A version of Classic Snake created in JS and HTML

+To get add it to your website, copy the text from snake.html and paste it in your website.
+Atribution would be appreciated.